soxueren/atsd/installation/cloudera.md

 ## Kerberos Authentication

-ATSD can be configured for Kerberos authentication with Zookeeper and Hadoop services by following these steps.
+ATSD can be enabled for Kerberos authentication with Zookeeper and Hadoop services by following these steps.

 ### Copy `keytab` file

-1. Create a new `keytab` file use [ktutil](https://kb.iu.edu/d/aumh#create) utility, OR
+1. Create a new `keytab` file using [ktutil](https://kb.iu.edu/d/aumh#create) utility, OR

 2. Locate an existing `keytab` file on an HBase master/region server: